Want to learn new ways to make extra money?

 Our number one goal at DollarSprout is to help readers improve their financial lives, and we regularly partner with companies that share that same vision.
 Some of the links in this post may be from our partners.
 Here’s how we make money.

-Achieving financial success usually takes a little more than just luck.
+Achieving financial goals takes a little more than just luck.

-It takes extreme discipline, dedication and repeated sacrifice.
+It requires extreme discipline, dedication, and repeated sacrifice.

-It takes setting short and long term financial goals and then following through on promises to yourself.
+It means setting short- and long-term financial goals and then following through on them.